Xatpy/stick-to-gif/docs/overview.md

 - no trimming, timeline editing, or multi-object workflows
 - tracking quality depends on visible texture and motion consistency
 - GIF export uses browser-side palette quantization, so animated WebP may look cleaner on some sources
+- worker/bootstrap behavior is sensitive enough that it is now covered by a dedicated smoke test